POSE-Lab/FoundationPose_IS/README.md

 # FoundationPose_IS

-## Run FoundationPose on IndustryShapes:
+Follow these steps to run FoundationPose on the IndustryShapes dataset.

 ### Apply some minor modifications to the FoundationPose repo: